Fears of climate-caused flooding on the B.C. coast aren’t supported by past sea-level data

 When energy costs rise, almost all other costs in a society are affected, leading to more regulation, rising costs, rising taxes, rising subsidies, rising indebtedness, and rising inflation.
 It is also leading to deindustrialization as European manufactured goods become increasingly uncompetitive. … Read more

-CO2’s effect on global warming: It isn’t what we’re told
+CO2’s effect on global warming: It’s a lot less than we’re told

 As CO2 increases in the atmosphere, its warming power diminishes over time to near-zero.
 This simple physics is ignored by the climate alarmist community